2025

 Human resources generalists must be active listeners who use regulations as the foundation for employee welfare.

 This means that you can listen to employees or job candidates without prejudice.
-While easy on paper, it can be challenging to leave your troubles at home when there’s a deadline looming over your head.
+While easy on paper, leaving your troubles at home can be challenging when a deadline looms over your head.
 The same goes for employee training, payroll management, etc.

-It isn’t difficult to communicate about a positive topic such as a 5% compensation increase.
-But in cases where you need to bare bad news, you need to listen first and then act.
+It isn’t difficult to communicate about a positive topic, such as a 5% compensation increase.
+But in cases where you need to bear bad news, you need to listen first and then act.

 Finally, here’s an overview of the required skills.